AMCS 603, Spring 2019

 Office Phone: 215-573-9093

-Lecture: TR noon-1:20pm in DRL 4C8Homework Assignments: There will be recommended HW assignments (not to be turned in) and some required HW assignments (to be turned in and graded).
+Lecture: MWF 11-11:50am in DRL 4C8Homework Assignments: There will be several HW assignments (to be turned in and graded).
 The assignments will be posted at the bottom of this web page.
 You will occassionally be required to present solutions to select homework problems before your classmates.

 Text: We will be using Lecture Notes for "Algebra and Applications" by Robert